cyoffwha/120-potential/backend/explanation.md

         1.1 Central Ideas and Details

-        1.2 Command of Evidence (Textual)
+        1.2 Command of Evidence

-        1.3 Command of Evidence (Quantitative)

-        1.4 Inferences
+        1.3 Inferences

     Craft and Structure